Skip to content

 Who owns IP?

-The Intellectual Property Policy and Procedure sets out the procedures around IP.
-Key points from the policy and procedure include:
+The Intellectual Property Policy and its subordinate procedures, the Intellectual Property Procedure and Commercialisation of Intellectual Property Procedure, set out the processes around IP.
+Key points from the policy and procedures include:

 UniSQ Staff